bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 = 	set permission

 Or you can use bit numbers.
 First number related Owner, second number related group and 3rd number related to other users (not part of the group)

 (from google)

-TRY out the commands and their usage: ps, top, htop, zcat, unzip, gzip, history.
+Our goal is to make it here for today, but if we have more time, you can try out the following commands and their usage: 'ps', 'top', 'htop', 'zcat', 'unzip', 'gzip' and 'history'.
 Find out what they do.
-These commands will give different information about the system and unzipping a xipped folder and so on.
+These commands will give different information about the system, unzip a zipped folder and so on.

+Lastly, we'll look a bit into scripting if we have additional time.

 ## Scripting

-Now we probably few things about how the Linux and command line work.
-Now we will go for a next level called 'scripting'.
-You already know little bit about scripting from data science part.
-Scripting is writing a set of instructions to computer.
+Now we know the basics of how Linux and the command line works.
+Next, we will go for 'scripting'.
+You already know bits and pieces about scripting from the Data Science part.
+Scripting is essentially just writing a set of instructions to a computer.

-Scripting essentially uses shell, which is a microprocessor which allows for an interactive or non-interactive command execution in combination with nano.
+Scripting uses 'shell', which is a microprocessor which allows for an interactive or non-interactive command execution in combination with nano.

-Terminal is input output environment (a way to talk to computer)

 Your terminal contains shell (an interface).
-A shell is a user interface for access to an operating system's services.
+A shell is a user interface for access to an operating system's services (remember from the last lecture?)

-Now we will write a very small script using bash as interpreter (interprets commands to CPU) (which is default in any unix based system, there are also python, perl and so on).
-An interpreter is a computer program that directly executes instructions written in a programming such as bash.
+Now we will write a very small script using bash as the interpreter (interprets commands to CPU) (which is default in any unix based system, there are also python, perl and so on).
+An interpreter is a computer program that directly executes instructions written in a programming language such as bash.

 run: